The Drawing Room은 뉴욕과 뉴저지를 기반으로 활동하는 한인 예술가들의 모임입니다. 세상을 바꾸는 긍정적인 힘은 공통의 염원과 꿈, 서로간의 신뢰, 그리고 상식을 바탕으로 생긴다는것을 모토로 2009년부터 그룹활동을 이어오고 있습니다.

 Circle Award for Academic Achievement, Pratt Institute, 2001

-Lee studied in Busan art high school in South Korea and earned BFA at Pratt Institute.
+Lee studied in Busan art high school in South Korea and earned MS and BFA at Pratt Institute.
 She has been selected as a participating artist in many art fairs including Spectrum Miami Art Show, Fountain Art Fair and Affordable Art Fair.
 As an artist & a curator, she held many exhibitions in the U.S and in overseas, and has been awarded numerous occasions for her exceptional art work.

 She is also teaching Korean Folk Art in New York Queens area.